-Scald or Storage Scald
+Superficial Scald or Storage Scald

-the green side.
+Very common, widespread and serious disease, affects the skin of the apple, mostly on the green side.
 Superficial browning of skin, but in severe cases, decay follows.
 Usually not severe while apples are in storage.
 When moved out of storage, scald develops rapidly.
 Worse on fruit that was immature at harvest and after a warm harvest period.